hyperledger/besu-docs/.github/ISSUE_TEMPLATE/tool_issue.md

 <!-- **IMPORTANT: this is only for reporting documentation tools bugs.**

-- Report Besu software issus on https://github.com/hyperledger/besu repos.
+- Report Besu software issues at https://github.com/hyperledger/besu/issues.
 - Report doc content issues using the "Doc content issue report" template.

-**Before filling a bug**, did you try to refresh your browser cache for our site? -->
+**Before creating a bug**, did you try refreshing your browser cache for our site?
+-->

 ## Describe the bug